List of Playboy Playmates of 1982: October

 Marianne Gravatte (born December 13, 1959, in Hollywood, California) is an American model and actress.
 She was chosen as Playboy magazine's Playmate of the Month for the October 1982 issue, then as the 1983 Playmate of the Year.
 Her original pictorial was photographed by Richard Fegley.
 She posed for Playboy again for the April 1994 "Playmate Revisited" feature.
 Gravatte was on the cover of Ratt's 1985 album, Invasion of Your Privacy.

 November

 Marlene Janssen (born September 2, 1958, in Rock Island, Illinois) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for its November 1982 issue.
 Her centerfold was photographed by Arny Freytag.
 She now lives in North Carolina, is divorced and has one son.

 December

 Charlotte Kemp (born Charlotte Helmkamp, on January 27, 1961, in Omaha) is an American model and actress.
 She was Playboy magazine's Playmate of the Month for the December 1982 issue.
 Her centerfold was photographed by Ken Marcus.
-In 2017 at the age of 56 Kemp duplicated her Playboy cover along with her cohorts Kimberly Conrad, Reneé Tenison, Candace Collins, Lisa Matthews, Cathy St. George, and Monique St. Pierre more than three decades on.
+In May 2017, at the age of 56, Kemp duplicated her Playboy cover along with her cohorts Kimberley Conrad, Reneé Tenison, Candace Collins, Lisa Matthews, Cathy St. George, and Monique St. Pierre more than three decades on.